jomul-ai/Kopi-Jago-Driver-App/README.md

 ---
 ## Running the Program
 - Open in browser: http://127.0.0.1:5000
-- Location access must be enabled.
+- Location access must be enabled

 ---